Great Lakes region: Development of transportation

 Settlement and economic expansion on both sides accelerated after the 1825 opening of The Erie Canal, an astonishingly successful public venture that effectively integrated markets and commerce between the Atlantic seaboard and the region.
 The region on both sides of the border became a vast research and design laboratory for agricultural machinery and techniques.
 Owner-operator family farms transformed both demographics and ecology into a vast terrain of farmlands, producing primarily wheat and corn.
 In western New York and northeast Ohio, the St. Lawrence, Mohawk, and Hudson rivers provided outlets for commercial corn and wheat, while The Ohio River let agricultural products from western Pennsylvania and southern Ohio, Indiana and Illinois journey downstream to New Orleans.
 Mining, primarily soft metals of copper, zinc, and lead; and timber to supply rapidly expanding sawmills that supplied lumber for new settlements.

 Agricultural and industrial production generated distinctive political and social cultures of independent republican producers, who consolidated an ideology of personal liberty, free markets, and great social visions, often expressed in religious terms and enthusiasms.
 The region's alliance of antislavery with free soil movements contributed troops and agricultural goods that proved critical in the Union's victory.
 The Homestead and Morrill Acts, donating federal land to extend the agrarian economic franchise, and support state universities, modeled western expansion and education for all future states.
+According to public policy scholar Charles Geisler, the Homestead Acts of 1862, 1909, and 1916 “played out on former Indian lands but brought few monetary rewards to Indians”.
+As a result, Native peoples in the Great Lakes region were confined to shrinking reservation lands.
+Additionally, over 10 million acres provided for land grants in the Morrill Act of 1862 were tribal lands of Native communities.

 The British-Canadian London Conference of 1866, and subsequent Constitution Act, 1867 analogously derived from political, and some military, turmoil in the former jurisdiction of Upper Canada, which was renamed and organized in the new dominion as the province of Ontario.
 Like the provisions of the ordinance, Ontario prohibited slavery, made provisions for land distribution to farmers who owned their own land, and mandated universal public education.